Disclaimer: Exchange rates change often. Confirm the total cost with the provider before transferring money.

 What are your options to send money to Lao PDR from Australia?

-- Money transfer services - The money transfer companies that can send money to Laos are Compass Global Markets, Moneygram, Western Union, and World First Foreign Exchange.
+Money transfer services - The money transfer companies that can send money to Laos are Compass Global Markets, Moneygram and Western Union.
 Moneygram and Western Union have a long history of international money transfers and are especially able in sending cash for pickup within minutes.
-Compass Global Markets offers competitive exchange rates and World First Foreign Exchange brings out weekly updates on market exchange rates.
+Compass Global Markets offers competitive exchange rates.

 How can you receive money from Lao PDR in Australia?